A Welcome from the Vice President for Global Affairs

 Welcome to the University of New England’s campus in Tangier, Morocco!
 Tangier is my native city, so this program is very special to me.

 Our campus features an academic building with state-of-the-art classrooms, labs and a large auditorium; a residential building with an elegant cafeteria, exclusive dorm rooms and fitness facilities, and beautiful grounds with lush landscaping and a court for basketball, volleyball and indoor soccer.
-All of these modern facilities are designed with Moorish elements to evoke and celebrate the region.

 Our academic programs are designed to support the needs of health and life sciences students, reflecting UNE’s strengths in these academic areas.
 Before UNE Morocco, such students could not study abroad without experiencing delays in their course load.
 We also offer a full suite of English-language courses that meet the needs of a broad range of undergraduate students.
 Our academic programs are currently open to all students enrolled in U.S. universities, and we are in the process of expanding our programs to welcome students from around the world.